quipucords/quipucords/README.md

 ## Initializing the Server

 ```
+export QPC_SERVER_PASSWORD="SuperAdmin1"
 make server-init
 ```

-Both of the above commands create a superuser with name `admin` and password of `qpcpassw0rd`.
+Both of the above commands create a superuser with name `admin` and password of `SuperAdmin1`.

 ## Running the Server
 Currently, quipucords needs quipucords-ui to run.
 In order to get it's latest version, run